groupdocs/reference.groupdocs.com/content/sites/groupdocs/conversion/english/python-net/groupdocs.conversion.options.convert/compressionconvertoptions/format/_index.md

 ## format property

-Overrides the Format property to ensure it is of type AudioFileType.
+Overrides the Format property to ensure it is of type CompressionFileType.
 ### Definition:
 ```python
 @property